Path superposition activating perfect quantum teleportation ability for separable states: Teleportation powered by superposition of quantum processes

 \section{Teleportation powered by superposition of quantum processes}

-In the standard quantum teleportation protocol, success is usually quantified using the average fidelity of the teleported state with the initial state that was supposed to be teleported.
-Since, in this paper we only consider teleportation of pure single-qubit states, we shall consider averaging the fidelity between the input and output state over all input pure states.
-The average fidelity turns out to be $\frac{1}{2}$ if the output state is randomly guessed.
-Classically, the optimal protocol can achieve an average fidelity of $\frac{2}{3}$.
-Additionally, the standard teleportation protocol also achieves a maximum of $\frac{2}{3}$ average fidelity when separable states are shared between Alice and Bob.
-Thus, quantum advantage of teleportation is quantified by the average fidelity, $>\frac{2}{3}$ and it is obtained when the shared state is entangled.
-As a special case, any state can be perfectly teleported with unit fidelity when the shared state is maximally entangled.
-Thus, entanglement is necessary for obtaining quantum advantage in standard teleportation protocol.
 In this section we investigate if entanglement of the shared state is necessary for quantum advantage when we apply either the superposition of paths or superposition of indefinite causal order of maps in the standard teleportation protocol.
-For this, we mainly consider the two-qubit diagonal separable states (with respect to the local computational basis) and two-qubit separable Werner states presented in Eqs.~\eqref{state1} and~\eqref{werner-state} respectively as the shared states in our teleportation protocol.
+For this, we mainly consider the two-qubit diagonal (with respect to the local computational basis) separable states and two-qubit separable Werner states presented in Eqs.~\eqref{state1} and~\eqref{werner-state} respectively as the shared states in our teleportation protocol.